imrealjo37/OpenCV-OpenCV-/README.md

-# 🏆 Face & Color Recognition using Huskylens & OpenCV
+# 🏆 Face Recognition using Huskylens

 ## 🚀 **Project : Face Recognition using Huskylens (Arduino)**